MicrosoftDocs/fabric-docs/docs/data-engineering/environment-manage-compute.md

 ---
-title: Compute management in Environment
+title: Compute management in environment
-description: An Environment contains a collection of configurations, and one of them is the Spark compute properties, which allow users to configure the Spark session once attached by Notebooks and Spark jobs ms.author: saravi
+description: An environment contains a collection of configurations, and one of them is the Spark compute properties, which allow users to configure the Spark session once attached by Notebooks and Spark jobs ms.author: saravi
 author: santhoshravindran7
 ms.topic: overview